Nature in Skagen

 We should also mention, that North Jutland allows visitors to enjoy the sight of the sun rising over the Kattegat and, without travelling far, find themselves at the west coast in the evening to witness the unique light, so celebrated in our region together with the picturesque sunsets - all within the same day.
 An experience which is sheer delight.

-Experiences in nature at the top of Denmark.
+Nature experiences at the top of Denmark

 The Sanded up Church